lucasthevenet/pixly/docs/scratchpad.md

 - [2024-01-01] Task 8 completed: Comprehensive test suite with 102 tests passing across 3 environments, maintaining >90% code coverage
 - [2024-01-01] Task 9 completed: Complete documentation moved to docs/custom-operations.md with examples, migration guide, and performance considerations
 - [2024-01-01] Examples folder removed - standalone examples will be created at a later date, documentation contains inline examples for now
+- [2024-01-01] Task 10 completed: Performance testing and optimization completed with documented performance considerations and architectural validation
+- [2024-01-01] All tasks 1-10 successfully completed - Custom Operations Feature is fully implemented and ready for final review and merge